gatecrasher777/htflow/README.md

 ```javascript
 ht.forEach(vals, (e,i,a) => {...});
 ```
-Given an array of values __vals__, html is processed sequentially for each array value with e = element, i = index, a = array
+Given an array of values __vals__, html is processed sequentially for each array value with e = element, i = index, a = array.
 #### forIn
 ```javascript
 ht.forIn(obj, (k) => {...});